swivelmargarita/qemu-notes/README.md

       individual threads can also be enabled on Linux to aid debugging.

 ### Block device options
+- `hda hard_disk`
+Set hard disk 1 to `hard_disk`
+Example:
+    - Set a virtual hard drive and use the specified image file for it:
+    `-hda IMAGE.img`
 ### Display options
+- `-display type`
 Select type of display to use.
 Use `-display help` to list the available display types.
+    - `-display sdl`
+    Display video output via SDL (usually in a separate graphics window)
+    - `-display gtk`
+      Display  video output in a GTK window.
+This interface provides drop-down menus and other UI elements to configure and control the VM during runtime
+    - `vnc=<display>`
+      Start a VNC server on display <display>
+- `-spice option[,option[,...]]`
+Enable the spice remote desktop protocol.

+### Network options

 ## References
 - qemu-system-x86_64 man page